Monitoring Farms Stats

 - Drain mode.
-Means no more connections will reach the backend, but the established ones will continue without any interruption.
+This means no more connections will reach the backend, but the established ones will continue without any interruption.

 - Cut mode.
-Means all current connections are closed, and the backend will gets into Maintenance mode immediately without accepting more connections.
+This means all current connections are closed, and the backend will get into Maintenance mode immediately without accepting more connections.

 - Disable maintenance.
 The backend will be available for new connections.

 The Farm Sessions table details the following information per connected client.

 Service.
 Name of the service to which the client is connected.

 Persistent session.
 The type of session ID used.
 It may be an IP, a COOKIE, a farm profile, or a user name…

 Backend IP.
 The Ip address of the backend managing the traffic.

 Backend Port.
 The port of the backend through which the traffic flows.

 TTL.
 The amount of time a packet is set to exist before being discarded by a session.